Hindawi (publisher): Assessments and responses to controversial articles

 In 2010, a subset of Hindawi journals were included in a list of suspected predatory open access publishers by Jeffrey Beall; however Beall later removed Hindawi from his list after re-evaluating the company, calling it a "borderline case".
 Beall has also criticized Hindawi for representing the offshoring of scholarly publishing, a view which has been criticized as neocolonialist.

-Some efforts to assess the editorial quality of the review process of Hindawi publications using sting operations have failed to uncover obvious problems.
-In 2013, two Hindawi journals (Chemotherapy Research and Practice and ISRN Oncology) were targeted in the Who's Afraid of Peer Review? sting operation, and both rejected the fake paper.
-Similarly, in 2017, another Hindawi journal was included as a target of a sting operation with a Star Wars–themed fake research paper.
-It was submitted to Hindawi's journal Advances in Medicine, and the journal rejected the paper.
+Some light probes of the editorial quality of the review process of Hindawi publications using sting operations uncovered no obvious problems.
+In 2013, the two Hindawi journals (Chemotherapy Research and Practice and ISRN Oncology) targeted in the Who's Afraid of Peer Review? sting operation rejected the fake paper.
+Similarly, the Hindawi journal Advances in Medicine was included as a target of a 2017 sting operation with a Star Wars–themed fake research paper and rejected the paper.

 In 2014, three Hindawi journals faced delisting from Journal Citation Reports for anomalous citation patterns, particularly within journal self-citations and an excess of between-journal reciprocal citations.
 The three journals include The Scientific World Journal, although the problems with this journal occurred partly before Hindawi acquired the journal.
 Open access journalist Richard Poynder considered this incident anomalous in and of itself, and Retraction Watch has noted that Hindawi's sanctions for authors who manipulate citations – including 3 year bans of author submissions – are stricter than those of many other journals.

 In 2015, after an internal investigation, Hindawi flagged 32 published papers for re-review due to three editors subverting the peer review process with fake email accounts.